Suzuki Eeco: Eeco

 Maruti Suzuki relaunched the Versa as Eeco in January 2010.
 The van was revised with downgrading some Versa's features and visual such as the dual blower air conditioning and colored bumpers, although the headlights were updated with more modern style.
 The G13BB engine was also downsized by reducing the displacement to 1196cc (G12B), the engine produced 73 PS.
 The 5-speed gearbox was also carried over from Versa.
 Unlike the Versa, factory fitted CNG was available for this engine, marketed as Intelligent Gas Port Injection (i-GPI) and later as S-CNG.

 In March 2019, the Eeco received major safety features such as driver side airbag, ABS, seat belt reminder system, speed alert and reverse parking sensors as standard across the range.

 In November 2022, the Eeco received few upgrades such as a new engine, which is a 1.2-litre K12N Dualjet petrol engine, which produces 81 PS, an increase of 8 PS, and a claimed 25–29% higher fuel efficiency.
 It also received a digital speedometer from the S-Presso, engine immobiliser, new steering wheel design and steering column, rotary dials for the AC knob, cabin air-filter for the AC, illuminated hazard switch, and dual airbags.
 The Eeco also started being exported to the Middle East.

 Safety

-The Eeco for India with no airbags nor ABS received 0 stars for adult occupants and 2 stars for toddlers from Global NCAP 1.0 in 2016 (based on Latin NCAP 2013).
+The Eeco for India with no airbags nor ABS received 0 stars for adult occupants and 2 stars for toddlers from Global NCAP 1.0 in 2016 (similar to Latin NCAP 2013).

 In South Africa the Eeco is sold as standard with ABS and dual SRS airbags.